7 Light-Packing Tips for Those Plus Size Travel Clothes

 One of the most stressful parts of travel is packing.
 How do you know if you have enough?
 What if you forget something?
 Or, the most common issue, what if you take too much?

 Many of us have fallen into the trap of packing too much for a vacation.
 When it comes to plus-size packing, we often struggle a bit more to pack light.
-Not only is there generally more material involved in plus-size clothing, but we might feel as though we need extra options like cover-ups, which can lead to us paying for extra luggage.
+Not only is there generally more material involved in plus size travel clothing, but we might feel as though we need extra options like cover-ups, which can lead to us paying for extra luggage.

 Never fear, however, as here are seven plus size travel tips to help you pack lighter!